Cat & Dog Euthanasia in Kronenwetter

-The choice to be present for administration of euthanasia is personal and varies from one pet owner to another.
+The choice to be present for administration of cat or dog euthanasia is personal and varies from one pet owner to another.
 Many people feel it is important to be with their pet through their final moments, and others cannot bear witness to their pet’s passing.
 Some owners may choose to wait until after the euthanasia to say a final goodbye to their pet in private.
 We support whatever decision a pet owner chooses.
+Call us at (715) 693-4560 to learn more.

 What To Expect